-Telecommunication companies are legally obliged to cooperate with security agencies.
+Telecommunications companies are legally obligated to cooperate with security agencies.
 This includes surveillance measures to record telecommunications connections or disclosure of customer information.
 Deutsche Telekom has been publishing an annual transparency report for Germany since 2014, which covers the types and amount of information we disclose to security agencies.
-In January 2016 we also published our first international transparency report for all of Deutsche Telekom's national companies.
+The transparency report was expanded to include all the national companies in 2016.
+The international transparency report was last published in February 2017.

 International legal framework conditions differ considerably.
-In some countries it is illegal to disclose security measures, in others surveillance is directly conducted by the authorities without the involvement of telecommunications companies.
-You can find more information on the local situations in the various country reports at http://www.telekom.com/transparency-report.
+In some countries it is illegal to disclose security measures, while in others surveillance is directly conducted by the authorities without the involvement of telecommunications companies.
+You can find more information on the local situations in the various country reports at www.telekom.com/transparency-report.